 Promotional Products: They Do Work

-In addition, it can provide your business with the word-of-mouth marketing boost.
+In addition, it can provide your business with a word-of-mouth marketing boost.
 Moreover, it also encourages new product trials, repeat purchases and brand awareness through incentives that motivate customers to try more items from your company.

-So next time you’re thinking about holding an event, stop thinking about the money spent on promotional products but rather think of the benefits your company will gain in the future.
+So next time you’re thinking about holding an event, stop thinking about the money spent on promotional products, but rather think of the benefits your company will gain in the future.

 1. This is a great article!
 I definitely agree that promotional products can help you get your brand into the hands of more people, especially when you’re trying to build awareness for your business.